UlfBissbort/msd-sdk-python/README.md

 The mapping from hash → full value can be maintained via hash stores (dicts/maps), enabling content-addressed storage and deduplication.

 ### Embedding Signatures in Images, PDFs and other Documents
-- granules are a container data structures which contain data, metadata, and signature alongside each other
+- Granules are container data structures which contain data, metadata, and signature alongside each other
-- granules can be saved in `.msd` files and provide an efficient binary format for storage and transmission.
+- Granules can be saved in `.msd` files and provide an efficient binary format for storage and transmission.
 But your system and existing programs do not know how to interpret them.
 - Sometimes you want to attach metadata and signatures to existing file formats like images (PNG, JPEG), PDFs, audio files, video files and send them to other people or systems.
-- For these cases, MSD also provides tools to embed metadata and signatures **into** certain file formats, but still keeping the original file content intact and viewable by standard programs.
+- For these cases, MSD also provides tools to embed metadata and signatures **into** certain file formats, while keeping the original file content intact and viewable by standard programs.
 - Supported formats:
   - PNG images
   - JPG images